Competition Guidelines & Rubric 2025

 • A graduate student enrolled in the department of Horticulture and Crop Science (HCS) and/or advised by an HCS faculty member

-• OR a graduate student that graduated in the fall of 2023 from the HCS Department.
+• OR a graduate student that graduated in the fall of 2024 from the HCS Department

-• Students who participated in previous Graduate Research Symposium competitions must report additional or different data unless the previously presented data is being used to answer a different research question or different analytical procedures are utilized.
+• Students who participated in previous Graduate Research Symposium competitions are required to report additional or different data unless the previously presented data is being used to answer a different research question or different analytical procedures are utilized.

-• Students may submit to no more than one flash talk.
+• Students may submit to no more than one talk or poster.

 • Students must be registered for the event by the deadline.